gab9281/ets/README.md

 ## License

-ShotShare is open-sourced and licensed under the [MIT License](/LICENSE).
+EvalueTonSavoir is open-sourced and licensed under the [MIT License](/LICENSE).